If you have been looking forward to welcoming a pet in your house, then you must have come across the Labsky.

 The general lifespan is around 12 years.

-But you can help keep your dog active and healthy with exercise and a good diet, so consider feeding them American Journey dog food.
+But you can help keep your dog active and healthy with exercise and a good diet, so consider feeding them American Journey dog food or another high-quality Labrador puppy food designed to meet the dietary needs of Labsky puppies.

 Common health problems